See answer

 What Causes Eczema Flare-Ups on the Buttocks?

 Eczema flares can appear at any time and anywhere on the body.
-Certain types of eczema appear more frequently on the lower half of your body, including the buttocks.
-Perianal dermatitis (or perianal eczema), for example, can involve symptoms like itchy, burning, and oozing skin lesions in this delicate area.
-It’s typically caused by pathogens and other toxins passing through a damaged skin barrier.
+Certain types of eczema appear more often on the lower half of your body, including the buttocks.

-Continue reading to learn about the three forms of eczema that affect the buttocks and their causes.
+Here are four forms of eczema that affect the buttocks and their causes.

 Irritant-Toxic Perianal Dermatitis

-People with irritant-toxic perianal dermatitis commonly develop red patches and blisters on the skin on the buttocks.
-Patches that appear red or pink on people with light skin may appear purple or brown on people with darker skin tones.
-Irritant-toxic perianal dermatitis happens when irritants like unwiped feces come into contact with the skin.
-It can also happen from mechanical irritants, like excessive wiping with toilet paper or wearing tight clothing.
-Certain activities like riding a bicycle can also cause mechanical irritative dermatitis because of the friction happening during the activity.
+People with irritant-toxic perianal dermatitis commonly develop discolored patches and blisters on the skin of the buttocks.
+Patches may appear red or pink on people with light skin and purple or brown on people with darker skin tones.

 Atopic Perianal Dermatitis